broadinstitute/wot/docs/cli_documentation.md

 (--matrix2 matrix2.txt) --score t_test \
 --comparisons comapre.txt (--gsea C1)
 ```

-When we run the cmd, we can get the file like `timepoint.rnk` or `timepoint1_timepoint2.rnk` including each gene 's score.
+When we run the cmd, we can get the file like `timepoint.rnk` or `timepoint1_timepoint2.rnk` including each gene's score.

 <table class="table table-hover" style="display: table">
   <thead class="thead-light">